glennwedin/Progressive-Web-App/README.md

 A starter for progressive web apps.
 It contains push messaging, cache api, indexedDB, background sync and server sent events (not really anything to do with PWA's).
-Buildt as a universal app on react, mobx and express.js.
+Built as a universal app on react, mobx and express.js.
 It also uses react-router 4 which is still in alpha and the release-candidate of webpack 2

 ## How to run